 Season Update

 - Hamilton (10-11, 2-5 NESCAC) played its third of a four-game road swing.
-The Continentals recorded a 52-37 win at Colby College last time out on Saturday, Jan.
+The Continentals recorded a 52-37 win at Colby College their last time out on Saturday, Jan.
 31.

 How It Happened